You know the one where the guy brings a goat on the bus and it shits on the floor? Well, I do.

 They enthusiastically brought out bottles of vodka and white wine and started passing them around the bus, which was much appreciated by most of the locals.
 When they realised we weren’t local, the words “drink, my friends!” in thick Russian accent were repeated an infinite amount of times and half-assed attempts at communicating about our lives were made on both sides.
 Since I was a woman sitting on the inside seat by the window, I was allowed to refuse the bottles after a few rounds, but my boyfriend had to take it like a man.
 Next came the loud Russian music played on mobile phones, naturally accompanied by singing, so we got the whole party minibus experience.

 The whole thing was so stereotypically Russian, like from a bad American movie, that I had trouble keeping a straight face and the men were almost adorable in their sincere desire to get the whole bus drunk.
-It finally came to an end when we had to stop for a toilet break and some water, as they fell asleep in their seats after that, like big snoring bears.
+It finally came to an end when we had to stop for a toilet break and they fell asleep in their seats after that, like big snoring Russian bears.

-The Georgian adventure stories continue in part 2: Logic does not apply to the Georgian public toilets.
+P.S.: The Georgian adventure stories continue in part 2: Logic does not apply to the Georgian public toilets.